xwal/awesome-stars/topics.md

 - [facebookarchive/react-native-applinks](https://github.com/facebookarchive/react-native-applinks) - AppLinks support for React Native.
 - [objcio/articles](https://github.com/objcio/articles) - All current objc.io articles
 - [bayandin/awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) - A curated list of awesome awesomeness
-- [kodecocodes/objective-c-style-guide](https://github.com/kodecocodes/objective-c-style-guide) - A style guide that outlines the coding conventions for raywenderlich.com
+- [kodecocodes/objective-c-style-guide](https://github.com/kodecocodes/objective-c-style-guide) - A style guide that outlines the coding conventions for Kodeco
 - [kiwi-bdd/Kiwi](https://github.com/kiwi-bdd/Kiwi) - Simple BDD for iOS
 - [MengTo/DesignerNewsApp](https://github.com/MengTo/DesignerNewsApp) - Build a Swift App as a designer
 - [bang590/JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
 JSPatch is generally used to hotf